TheBrotherFromASouthernMother/Bidder-HTX/README.md

 the MVC artchectirual scheme, this application is built to ensure ease of use and scalability.

 ## Getting Started
-<p>A live and fully functioning deployment of the application can be found here <a href="https://bidder-houston.herokuapp.com/login">
+<p>A live and fully functioning deployment of the application can be found <a href="https://bidder-houston.herokuapp.com/login">
 here</a>

 <p><a href="https://imgflip.com/gif/28yo57" ><img src="https://i.imgflip.com/28yo57.gif" title="made at imgflip.com"/></a></p>